-From Akan we will head to Kusharoko, another large lake surrounded by mountains.
-Here we will find a large number of swans on the shore where hot springs are coming out.
-If you want, you will be able to bathe in an outdoor hot spirng bath just in front of the shore with the swans!
-We will eat Ramen in a famous ramen restaurant on the way to Mount Io, the most sulphurous mountain in Japan.
+We will move to antoher lake where we will find a large number of whooper swans on the shore where hot springs are coming out.
+If you want, you will be able to bathe in an outdoor hot spring bath just in front of the shore with the swans!
+Then, we will visit he most sulfurous mountain in Japan.
 Columns of smoke rise from the rocky ground despite the snow, and the smell of sulfur permeates everything.
 It is a surreal and mystical place.
-And from there we’ll head to one of our favorite ryokans from all over Japan, a hidden gem in the Nakashibetsu area.
-We will arrive there early to enjoy the hotel with its indoor and outdoor baths and a spectacular Kaiseki dinner.
+Then, we will approach to one of the most beautiful lakes in Japan.
+And from there we’ll head to one of our favorite ryokans from all over Japan, a hidden gem in Hokkaido.
 At night, if we are lucky we will be able to photograph the local owls.
-Breakfast-Dinner

 Restaurants are carefully selected to enjoy the varieties of Japanese food from sophisticated kaisei to homemade local food.
 Not to be forced to eat the same things together, some of the meals are not included.
 If breakfast or lunch is not included, since we normally go to a restaurant together for breakfast or lunch, you just choose what you would like to eat and you pay for it.
 If dinner is not included, each person can choose a restaurant to dine.
 If you don’t want to look for a restaurant, you can also go to a restaurant where the tour leaders go, and you just pay for what you eat.

 If anybody has allergy or food intolerance problems, or is a vegetarian, we will try to make the necessary changes in the menus when it is possible.